brndnmtthws/thetagang/README.md

 ignored until they expire and are exercised (after which you will own the underlying).

-If puts are excercised due to being ITM at expiration, you will own the stock, and ThetaGang switches from writing puts to writing calls at a strike at least as high as the average cost of the stock held.
+If puts are exercised due to being ITM at expiration, you will own the stock, and ThetaGang switches from writing puts to writing calls at a strike at least as high as the average cost of the stock held.